Home

 Allowable Working Stress:

-Developed Loop Length: (L)
+Developed Loop Length:

 Area of Pipe:

-Thermal Induced Stress: (St)
+Thermal Induced Stress: (S

 Longitudinal Force:

-Rigid or restraining supports should not be placed within the developed length (L) of an expansion loop, offset or bend.
+of an expansion loop, offset or bend.
 Piping support guides should restrict lateral movement, yet direct axial movement into the compensating configurations.
 Valves and other concentrated loads should not be located within the developed length.

 This calculator generates data for thermal expansion loops, thermal induced stress and the longitudinal forces.
 It offers several standard commercial sizes of pipes, although all combinations of pipe material, Schedule or SDR may NOT be valid!